 If the governor had never, in his entire life, dressed in such a manner, he would never have made the initial admission that he was in this picture.
 No rational person would.
 He would have immediately issued a statement, firmly and unequivocally denying any knowledge of the events surrounding the photograph.
 Why, then, would the governor apologize for dressing in such a manner if he had never done so?
 According to Northam himself, he felt he had to apologize because some people would feel bad about seeing the picture.
 A strange and utterly irrational explanation.

 Northam’s Blackface Red Herring

 In an almost comical attempt to endow himself with an air of honesty and credibility, Northam recounted a story – from the same year, 1984 – in which he took part in a dance competition dressed as Michael Jackson, complete with boot polish on his face.
 It was as if he was trying to convince everyone that if he was willing to own up to doing that, then he would also have admitted to being in the yearbook photo.

 In the meantime, Northam did not want to address the nickname “Coonman” that also appeared in the yearbook, beneath a portrait photograph of him.

 Northam is done; that is almost a certainty.
 Instead of immediately issuing a mea culpa for posing in this photograph and then announcing that he would resign if called upon to do so, the governor is now tarnishing whatever positive legacy he may previously have created by attempting to weasel his way out of this controversy.
-Of course, one should also remember that this is the man who so recently spoke of euthanizing newborn infants as if he were explaining the rules of football, so perhaps nothing more should have been expected of him.We value your comments!
-Please weigh in on our comment section below.
+Of course, one should also remember that this is the man who so recently spoke of euthanizing newborn infants as if he were explaining the rules of football, so perhaps nothing more should have been expected of him.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com